Email marketing is a critical component of digital marketing. It has one of the highest ROIs and is one of the simplest strategies to implement.

 In fact, when you segment your email list properly, you can increase your email revenue by up to 760%.
 Segmenting improves personalization and relevancy, and automation can help you accomplish it.

 A day or two after you send your welcome email, use your email marketing platform to analyze which parts of the email your subscriber has interacted with.
 Then, according to their choices, you can assign tags or place them into segments that align with their interests.
 That way, you can personalize and target specific messages for them in the future.
+You can take advantage of sales lead tools to identify and prioritize the most engaged prospects, ensuring that your personalized messages reach those most likely to convert.

 With marketing automation, you can guarantee your campaigns will arrive at the right time and in the right inboxes.
 Anything less risks the success of your marketing efforts.